-As of December 31, 2020, the Company had \$164.7 million of federal, \$98.6 million of state and \$2.2 million of foreign net operating losses available to offset future taxable income.
-The federal net operating loss carryforwards began to expire in 2019, the federal net operating loss carryforwards of \$57.4 million may be carried forward indefinitely, the state net operating loss carryforwards will begin to expire in 2028 and the foreign net operating loss carryforward can be carried forward indefinitely, if not utilized.
-As of December 31, 2020, the Company also had \$1.7 million of federal and \$1.1 million of state research and development credit carryforwards.
+As of December 31, 2023, the Company had \$206.7 million of federal, \$111.0 million of state and \$2.3 million of foreign net operating losses available to offset future taxable income.
+The Federal net operating loss carryforwards arising from years prior to 2018 began to expire in 2022, however post 2017 federal net operating loss carryforwards of \$93.1 million may be carried forward indefinitely.
+The state net operating loss carryforwards will begin to expire in 2028 and the foreign net operating loss carryforward can be carried forward indefinitely, if not utilized.
+As of December 31, 2023, the Company also had \$6.4 million of federal and \$3.4 million of state research and development credit carryforwards.
 The federal research and development credit carryforward begin to expire in 2024 and the state research and development credit can be carried forward indefinitely.
+Beginning in fiscal year 2023, the Tax Cuts and Jobs Act of 2017 eliminates the option to deduct research and development expenditures currently and requires taxpayers to amortize such costs over a period of five or fifteen years.
+While it is possible that Congress may modify, defer, or repeal such provision, we have no assurance that the provision will be modified, deferred or repealed.

 Utilization of the net operating loss and tax credit carry forwards are subject to an annual limitation due to the ownership percentage change limitations provided by the Internal Revenue Code of 1986 and similar state provisions.
 The annual limitation may result in the expiration of the net operating loss before utilization.
 The Company completed Section 382 analysis through December 2016 and determined that an ownership change, as defined under Section 382 of the Internal Revenue Code, occurred in June 2016.
 The Company's tax attributes are subject to an annual limitation of \$0.5 million per year for federal purposes.
 For years ended after December 31, 2016, the utilization of net operating losses and tax credit carryforwards are subject to further limitation in the event an additional ownership change were to occur for tax purposes.
-The Company is currently in the process of analyzing whether there was an ownership change, as defined under Section 382 of the Internal Revenue Code, esculting from the issuance of new shares during 2018 through 2020 and expects that analysis to completed during 2021.
+The Company is currently in the process of analyzing whether there was an ownership change, as defined under Section 382 of the Internal Revenue Code, resulting from the issuance of new shares during 2018 through 2023 and expects that analysis to completed during 2024.
 As such, as of the date of these consolidated financial statements the Company is not able to determine the impact on the net operating loss (NOL) carryforwards, if any.

-U.S. taxes and foreign withholding taxes have not been provided on undistributed earnings for certain non-U.S. subsidiaries as of December 31, 2020, as the earnings, if any, are intended to be indefinitely reinvested.
+U.S. taxes and foreign withholding taxes have not been provided on undistributed earnings for certain non-U.S. subsidiaries as of December 31, 2023, as the earnings, if any, are intended to be indefinitely reinvested.

-The following tables summarize the activities of gross unrecognized tax benefits (in thousands).
+The following tables summarize the activities of gross unrecognized tax benefits (in thousands):

 December 31,

-2 020 2019
+2023 2022

-Beginning balance \$ 1,111 \$ 964
+Beginning balance \$ 1,936 \$ 1,557

-Increase related to prior year tax positions 7

-Decrease related to prior year tax positions (4) (4)

-Increase related to current year tax positions 216 144
+Increase related to current year tax positions 1,002 379

-Ending balance \$ 1,323 \$ 1,111
+Ending balance \$ 2,938 \$ 1,936

 The Company uses the "more likely than not" criterion for recognizing the tax benefit of uncertain tax positions and to establish measurement criteria for income tax benefits.
-The Company has determined it has \$1.3 million of unrecognized assets and liabilities related to uncertain tax positions as of December 31, 2020.
+The Company has determined it has \$2.9 million of unrecognized assets and liabilities related to uncertain tax positions as of December 31, 2023.
 Changes in the unrecognized tax benefits within the next 12 months are expected to be similar to prior years and should not significantly increase or decrease.
 In the event the Company should need to recognize interest and penalties related to unrecognized tax liabilities, this amount will be recorded as a component of other expense.